Spatial-Web-Foundation/UDG/design-spatial-web-node.md

 https://mySmartRoom.com:8200
 ```

-with 8200 indicating the port number where the hstp.d daemon is located, then resources that are defined on that node (such as domains, agents, scripts, etc.) can be further accessed by normal http qualification methods, such as:
+with 8200 indicating the port number where the hstp.d daemon is located (there is no port specifically dedicated to the spatial web, but it would be a good idea to be thinking about this), then resources that are defined on that node (such as domains, agents, scripts, etc.) can be further accessed by normal http qualification methods, such as:

 ```
 https://mySmartRoom.com:8200#agent-light-123